 Requirements to apply:

-- Be a currently enrolled undergraduate, graduate student, or a young professional in the field
+- Be a currently enrolled undergraduate, graduate student, or recent graduate

 - Have a 2018 summer internship related to land conservation in one of the six New England states (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island)